Hammudid dynasty

-The Hammudid dynasty (بنو حمود) was an Arab Muslim family that briefly ruled the Caliphate of Córdoba and the taifas of Málaga and Algeciras and nominal control in Ceuta.
+The Hammudid dynasty (بنو حمود) was an Arab Muslim dynasty that briefly ruled the Caliphate of Córdoba and the taifas of Málaga and Algeciras, with nominal control in Ceuta.

-The dynasty
+List of rulers

-The dynasty is named after their ancestor, Hammud, a descendant of Idris ibn Abdallah, founder of the Idrisid dynasty and great-grandchild of Hasan, son of Fatimah and Ali and grandson of the Islamic prophet, Muhammad.
-When Sulayman ibn al-Hakam carved out Andalusian land for his Berber allies, two members of the Hammudid family were given the governorship of Algeciras, Ceuta and Tangier.
-The Hammudids thus gained control of the traffic across the Straits of Gibraltar, suddenly becoming a powerful force.
-Claiming to act on behalf of the dethroned Hisham II, the Hammudid governor of Ceuta Ali ibn Hammud al-Nasir marched upon Córdoba in the year 1016, where he was crowned Caliph.
+The dynasty traced its descent from Idris ibn Abdallah, founder of the Idrisid dynasty and great-grandson of Hasan ibn Ali, grandson of Muhammad.
+When Sulayman ibn al-Hakam carved out Andalusian land for his Berber allies, two Hammudid brothers were given the governorship of Algeciras, Ceuta and Tangier.
+Claiming to act on behalf of the dethroned Hisham II, the governor of Ceuta Ali ibn Hammud marched upon Córdoba in 1016, and assumed the title of caliph.

-In 1056, the last Hammudid Caliph was dethroned, losing Málaga to the Zirids of Granada, who had previously been the Hammudids' most important supporters.
-The Hammudi family was then forced to settle in Ceuta.
+After their rule as caliphs ended, Hammudids ruled over Málaga till its conquest by Zirids of Granada in 1056.
+They were then forced to settle in Ceuta.